Loyola Marymount University: Bellarmine College of Liberal Arts

 The Bellarmine College of Liberal Arts includes twenty-five undergraduate programs of study as well as five graduate programs.
-It embodies the wider university goals of liberal education, which is the heart of the university's core curriculum for all undergraduates.
 The college is named for Saint Robert Bellarmine.

 College of Communication and Fine Arts

-The College of Communication and Fine Arts offers majors in Art History, Communication Studies, Dance, Music, Studio Arts, and Theatre Arts as well as a graduate program in Marital and Family Therapy.
-Students are able to choose a specific emphasis within the studio art (STAR) major such as drawing, painting, photography, art education, sculpture, and multimedia.
+The College of Communication and Fine Arts offers undergraduate majors as well as a graduate program in Marital and Family Therapy.

-There are beginning (lower division) and advanced (upper division) courses offered in the STAR department that explore fine art practices in two-dimensional design, ceramics, typography, visual thinking, and graphic design.
-The current dean of the College of Communication and Fine Arts is Bryant Alexander.

 Pulitzer Prize-winning playwright Beth Henley teaches playwriting in the Theatre Department.
 Colin Hanks transferred to LMU from the acting program and Chapman University.
 Linda Cardellini and Busy Philipps are also alumni from the Theatre Department.
 Many of the faculty in the department are currently working in the industry.